Skip to content

 p2pos-storage BlobStore trait: put, get, delete, list; FsEncryptedBlobStore using per-blob AEAD + wrapped DEK in sidecar or manifest; content addressing optional (hash as id).

-p2pos-replication ReplicationTarget, ReplicationJob, retry/backoff, “last known state” per peer; transport trait PeerTransport (HTTP impl in node for dev; libp2p impl in p2pos-net for production reachability—see §12).
+p2pos-replication ReplicationTarget, ReplicationJob, retry/backoff, “last known state” per peer; transport trait PeerTransport (HTTP impl in node for dev; WebRTC impl in p2pos-net for production reachability—see §12).

 family-vault Album, Photo, membership, mapping photos → blob ids, vault-level “default replication targets”.